Jpease1020/UI-Testing/PITCHME.md

 ### Acceptance Criteria
   * Every acceptance criteria statement noted in a user story should be covered in an acceptance test
   * Adding a map between user story ID and acceptance test cases can offer a traceability matrix
+  * Should be validated on as close to a production environment as practical
 ---
 ### Headless vs Std.
 Browser Tests
 ##### Std Browser